 The price varies between each individual site depending on the place where the retreat is held.
-October, Cape Town 2016 retreat will cost R1500 for the entire weekend.
+March, Cape Town 29th, 30th and 31st March 2019 and will cost R1,300 for the entire weekend.
 This price includes your room, your meals, and all retreat materials.

 How long are the weekends?